Leading the way in innovation for over 55 years, we build greater futures for businesses across multiple industries and 55 countries.

 We have sent you a copy of the report to your email again.

-The anti-money laundering (AML) act of the US, along with the Bank Secrecy Act (BSA) of 1970, became strengthened post the September 11 attacks, with the addition of the counter-terrorism financing (CTF) by the USA PATRIOT Act passed in 2001.
-After the US Senate bill was passed on January 1, 2021, the act was changed significantly further, and a new name, ‘The Anti-Money Laundering Act of 2020’ (AMLA).
-The new act provides more power and budget to the Financial Crimes Enforcement Network (FinCEN) to work closely with the law enforcement and national security authorities under congressional oversight.
-Consequently, financial institutions must modify their processes to be compliant with the new guidelines emanating from the act.
+The US’ anti-money laundering (AML) act, along with the Bank Secrecy Act (BSA) of 1970, was strengthened after the September 11 attacks, with the addition of counter-terrorism financing (CTF) by the USA PATRIOT Act passed in 2001.
+After the US Senate bill was passed on January 1, 2021, the act was significantly changed and given a new name, ‘The Anti-Money Laundering Act of 2020’ (AMLA).
+The new act provides more power and budget to the Financial Crimes Enforcement Network (FinCEN) to work closely with law enforcement and national security authorities under congressional oversight.
+Consequently, financial institutions must modify their processes to be compliant with new guidelines based on the act.

 Significance of the AMLA

 To begin with, FinCEN is tasked with publishing national priorities every six months starting from June 2021.
-On June 30, 2021, the first version of the national priorities got published with the list of crimes to be prioritized.
-In line with the regulatory process for the new beneficial ownership reporting requirement, FinCEN must build and maintain technical infrastructure to store and retrieve beneficial ownership data of all the entities registered in the US.
+On June 30, 2021, the first version of the national priorities were published with a list of crimes to be prioritized.
+In line with the regulatory process for the new beneficial ownership reporting requirement, FinCEN must build and maintain technical infrastructure to store and retrieve beneficial ownership data of all entities registered in the US.
 That said, FinCEN must modernize its technology infrastructure to include emerging trends like virtual currencies and alternate payment methodologies to contain crimes pertaining to money laundering.
-To further ensure the quality of reporting, FinCEN needs to review and revise the current currency transaction report (CTR) and suspicious activity report (SAR) reporting requirements and share constructive feedback with the financial institutions on the SARs reported.
+To further ensure the quality of reporting, FinCEN needs to review and revise the current currency transaction report (CTR) and suspicious activity report (SAR) requirements and share constructive feedback with the financial institutions reported on the SARs.

 With the increased power, FinCEN may request records of the correspondent accounts held in the US while issuing subpoenas to foreign financial institutions (FFI).
 As part of the changes in the AMLA, FinCEN launched a pilot program to share SAR insights with foreign affiliates and branches of the financial institutions, excluding the jurisdictions that sponsor terrorism.